xMaulana/animenih/README.md

-some of those private username, pass, ids, etc maybe not work, you can fork this repo and modify it with your own
+Some of those private usernames, pwds, IDs, etc maybe not work.
+You can fork this repo and modify it with your own